Ore- and P\'osa-type conditions for partitioning $2$-edge-coloured graphs into monochromatic cycles: Tools for embedding cycles

 \begin{lemma}[Regularity lemma] Let $1/n \ll 1/r_1 \ll 1/r_0, \epsilon, d$.
 Let $G_1, G_2$ be graphs on $n$ common vertices.
 Then there are $r_0 \leq r \leq r_1$ and a family $\cV$ of $r$ disjoint subsets of these vertices with the following properties: For each $i \in [2]$, there is $G'_i \subset G_i$ and a graph $R_i$ on $[r]$ such that \begin{enumerate} \item $G'_i$ is an $(\epsilon, d+\epsilon)$-approximation of $G_i$ and \item $(G'_i,\cV)$ is a balanced $(\epsilon, d)$-regular $R_i$-partition. \end{enumerate} \end{lemma}

 As already mentioned, the method introduced by \L{}uczak allows us to lift large connected matchings in a reduced graph $R_i$ to large cycles in the corresponding $G_i$.
-In fact, Christofides et al.~\cite{CHM14} observed that the same is also true for fractional matchings and similarly, $2$-matchings.
+In fact, Christofides, Hladký, and Máthé~\cite{CHM14} observed that the same is also true for fractional matchings and similarly, $2$-matchings.
 Formally, the following statement holds:

 \begin{lemma}[From connected matchings to cycles] Let $1/n \ll 1/r \ll \epsilon \ll d \ll \eta \ll \beta$.
-Let $G_1, G_2$ be graphs on $n$ common vertices, $\cV$ be a family of $r$ disjoint subsets of these vertices and $R_1, R_2$ be graphs on $[r]$.
+Let $G_1, G_2$ be graphs on $n$ common vertices, $\cV$ be a family of $r$ disjoint subsets of these vertices, and $R_1, R_2$ be graphs on $[r]$.
 Suppose that $G_i' \subset G_i$ is an $(\epsilon, d + \epsilon)$-approximation of $G_i$ and $(G'_i,\cV)$ is a balanced $(\epsilon, d)$-regular $R_i$-partition for $i \in [2]$.

 Let $H$ be the union of $m_1$ components of $R_1$ and $m_2$ components of $R_2$, and suppose that there is a $2$-matching in $H$ that covers at least $(1 - \eta)r$ vertices of $R_1 \cup R_2$.
 Then there are pairwise vertex-disjoint cycles $C_1^1, \ldots, C_1^{m_1} \subset G_1$ and $C_2^1, \dots, C_2^{m_2} \subset G_2$, which together cover at least $(1 - \beta)n$ vertices of $G_1 \cup G_2$. \end{lemma}